DemisChan/Sinatra_Todo/recipe/recipe.md

 ## 1. Describe the Problem

 _Put or write the user story here.
 Add any clarifying notes you might have._
+> I want an application to keep my Todo list
+* To add tasks
+* To list tasks
+* To update tasks
+* To delete tasks from list

 ## 2. Design the Data Model Class